 The college consisted of 99% girls, most of them wearing a headscarf.
 We met up with about 15 of them in a classroom.
 Their professor was babbling about sonnets (“He thinks he’s the arab Shakespeare!” said one girl) and some of the girls seemed to look a bit bored, scrolling on their smartphones.
 Most of them were exited to talk to our group though, since they usually only get Jewish groups visiting (“to understand the arabs better”) and they had never seen foreigners with headscarfs (Israeli arabs aren’t allowed to enter in any other arab country).

 In conversations on the conflict, it seemed like they did feel like the West Bank shouldn’t be separated, but they would never want to live there.
 Why would they of course, they have so many more rights living in Israel.
 And on top of that, they feel like the Palestinians in the West Bank have kind of a different culture than theirs.

-I see these 2 groups of Palestinians as a twin that got separated at birth, where one ended up in a rich family with a lot of opportunities, while the other was sent to a poor abusive family.
+I see these 2 groups of Palestinians as a twin that got separated at birth, where one ended up in a rich family with a lot of opportunities, while the other was sent to a poor family, indentured to the rich one.